-- 8.26 The National Planning Policy Framework requires local planning authorities to adopt proactive strategies to adapt to climate change that take full account of water supply and demand considerations.
-National Planning identifies that where there is a clear local need Local Plan policies can requiring new dwellings to meet the tighter Building Regulations optional requirement of 110 litres/person/day. - 8.27 The Watercycle Study for Greater Nottingham and Ashfield3 indicates that the water resource situation in the East Midlands is significantly constrained with little opportunity to develop new water resource schemes.
+- 7.28 The National Planning Policy Framework requires local planning authorities to adopt proactive strategies to adapt to climate change that take full account of water supply and demand considerations.
+National Planning identifies that where there is a clear local need Local Plan policies can requiring new dwellings to meet the tighter Building Regulations optional requirement of a maximum of 110 litres/person/day. - 7.29 The Watercycle Study for Greater Nottingham and Ashfield19 indicates that the water resource situation in the East Midlands is significantly constrained with little opportunity to develop new water resource schemes.
 Severn Trent Water forecasts a shortfall of water supply against demand if no interventions are made.
-The company has included a 4.4% reduction in water resource availability in the East Midlands Water Resource Zone in its Water Resources Management Plan4, and has also included allowances for changes in customer demand.
-To reduce the pressure on water resources in the region and to support the water company's management plans, all new development should be water efficient.
-Consequently, the policy includes water efficiency measures which for residential developments are a requirement of 110 litres/person/day. - 8.28 For commercial buildings, BREEAM (BRE Environmental Assessment Method) is now widely accepted as a means to establish environmental sustainability for systems within buildings.
-One of the areas that BREEAM assesses is water usage, with extra credits given when water saving equipment is installed.
+The company has included a 4.4% reduction in water resource availability in the East Midlands Water Resource Zone in its Water Resources